typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 * `attribute(String)` for accessing a single attribute by name, e.g. `attribute("width")` for the `width` attribute in our example.
-  Like with positional attributes, you can turn them into @:ref(Optional Attributes) or apply @:ref(Type Conversions).
+  Like with positional attributes, you can turn them into [Optional Attributes] or apply [Type Conversions].

 * `allAttributes` for accessing all attributes as a HOCON `Config` instance, Laika's configuration API.
   This way you can manually inspect the values it contains.